Organizations will have little trouble setting and enforcing a (tight) budget for recognition. But...

 Monetary rewards boost extrinsic motivation.
 The reward is an external entity driving our desire to excel.

-The monetary reward we’re most familiar with is a raise–we’re rewarded for our loyalty and/or performance with more money.
-But as we’ll find, rewards with inherent monetary value are a relatively broad category.
+The monetary reward we’re most familiar with is a raise.
+We’re rewarded for our loyalty and/or performance with more money.
+As we’ll find, rewards with inherent monetary value are a relatively broad category.

 Monetary rewards examples